G. de P. — All right, I am ready to answer any questions that may be asked.

 G. de P. — You may call it a suggestion; but the actual fact is much more than thinking towards the sun, much more than imagining you are there.
 It is an actual localization of the higher part of the initiate's consciousness on the sun or moon or planet, or on some part of the earth it may be.
 It is an actual transference of consciousness and will.
 In fact, the whole being is there at the time — that is, all the important and higher part of the constitution.

-Student — Doctor, may I ask another question, please?
-You have stated that sleep and death are twins.
+Student — You have stated that sleep and death are twins.
 Sometimes one retires absolutely fresh, not feeling at all fatigued, rests well, sleeps well without any dreams, and yet arises in the morning tired and exhausted.
-May I ask if there is any spiritual connection, so to speak, with such a condition?
+Is there any spiritual connection, so to speak, with such a condition?

 G. de P. — No, I think not.
 I would not ascribe the condition you describe to the spiritual part of you as causing it.
 I think it must be the karmic resultant of circumstances which probably, largely, had their root in the activities of the preceding day, and both in mind and body.
 It is not an uncommon experience, and, as you say, a man will go to bed fresh and have a good night's sleep.
 Theoretically he ought to awaken in the morning fresh, but actually he awakes fatigued, if I get your idea aright.
 That is a karmic resultant of the thoughts and emotions and the bodily exercises, whatever they may have been, of the preceding day.
 Possibly also he ate too much.
 I trust I have got your thought.

 Student — I wanted to ask about this magic thing: our going to bed tired and waking up rested.
 I never could fully understand it.
 To me it always seems wonderful to wake up every morning refreshed.